mikancat-taki/TransparentTube/replit.md

-# YouTube Unblocker Application
+# 透明YouTube-unblocker Application

 ## Overview

-This is a YouTube unblocker application built with a modern full-stack architecture using React (frontend), Express.js (backend), and PostgreSQL (database).
-The application appears to be designed to help users access YouTube content through privacy-focused embedding, using YouTube's nocookie domain for enhanced privacy.
+This is an enhanced YouTube unblocker application built with a modern full-stack architecture using React (frontend), Express.js (backend), and in-memory storage.
+The application is designed to help users access YouTube content through privacy-focused embedding with enhanced proxy routing capabilities and an integrated AI assistant for answering questions about YouTube and other topics.

 ## User Preferences